MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 ### sort

-Use the [sort](kusto/query/sortoperator.md) operator to arrange the rows in ascending or descending order based on one or more columns.
-The default is descending order.

-To view the top five floods in Texas that caused the most damage, let's use `sort` to arrange the rows in descending order based on the `DamageProperty` column and `take` to display only the top five rows.
+To view the top five floods in Texas that caused the most damage, let's use the [sort](kusto/query/sortoperator.md) operator to arrange the rows in descending order based on the `DamageProperty` column and `take` to display only the top five rows.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAA12NPQsCMRBEe8H/MF2atJZXCMZauBS28bL4mWzYLCcBf7zkrhDsHszMm1FZkpspa91uPnjfSAijBiUMA4x35/1oEHLEUvKtrMHxxRxNn1QWxaXhEFK40km4kGhDpDr1WMOTsOtUhB80abeL+nsiC5fjCsuj/X3YP90XMW6LAacAAAA=" target="_blank">Run the query</a>